 "Get out, please."
 His voice heavy with guilt.

 Mother obeyed and carried me to my bedroom.
-After she set me down and left, closing the door, I stood up.
-I sat down in front of my full length mirror with the clean, shiny pocket knife I found in father's office when I was nine.
-Slowly, I unfolded the sharpest and longest of the blades.
+After she set me down and left, I got up.
+I sat down in front of my full length mirror with the clean, shiny pocket knife I found in father's office when I was nine, the same one that was in my hand that day in the cave.
+Slowly, I unfolded the sharpest, longest blade.

 There were no emotions in my eyes.